otrv4/otrv4/otrv4.md

 Encrypted message (DATA)

-    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform Xsalsa encryption of the message.
+    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform Xsalsa20 encryption of the message.
     The initial counter is a 16-byte value whose first 8 bytes are the above "top half of counter init" value, and whose last 8 bytes are all 0x00.
+    TODO: update this
     Note that counter mode does not change the length of the message, so no message padding needs to be done.
     If you *want* to do message padding (to disguise the length of your message), use the above TLV of type 0.